 And an After from the Outside:

-So much better but the real benefit is in the lowered draftiness factor.
+So much better but the real benefit is in the lowered draftiness factor , is like AlumincoGlazing done it for us.
 Those old weighted windows are drafty and most of the windows in the house are spongy and need a LOT of work.

 Hey look, that’s the den wall and the den rug.
 That’s right, the couch that was too big made it into the second floor.